 The fact that you are reading this guide tells me that you are looking for something different and more creative.
 To shoot something original and interesting, try taking your photos from different and unusual perspectives.

 Get high (responsibly), lie down (at your own peril), and try as many different angles as you can.
-Sometimes you may want to get a little mobile tripod so you can try taking the images with different v and exposure too.
+Sometimes you may want to get some cool camera accessories like this little mobile tripod so you can try taking the images with different perspectives and exposures too.